-There are three ways you can connect to your GitHub Enterprise account:
+There are two ways you can connect to your GitHub Enterprise Server account:

-- OAuth requires you to create an OAuth application in your GitHub Enterprise account.
+- OAuth requires you to create an OAuth application in your GitHub Enterprise Server account.

-- Access Token requires you to create an access token in your GitHub Enterprise account.
+- Access Token requires you to create an access token in your GitHub Enterprise Server account.

-To connect your GitHub Enterprise, first create a new integration.
+To connect your GitHub Enterprise Server, first create a new integration.

 - In the left navigation under Integrations, click Integrations.